Code-Institute-Submissions/strasse34-pp5/TESTING.md

 ## Bug Reports and Resolutions

+- **Issue:** Application crashing when uploading invalid images during new post creation.

+  - **Resolution:** Addressed the problem causing a 500 error during image upload validation.
+The issue stemmed from a KeyError in the backend comment serializer.

 - **Issue:** Automatically logging in when accessing a specific post URL while logged out.

   - **Resolution:** Implemented authentication checks to prevent auto-login in such scenarios.
 (Refer to `dj-rest-auth` Bug Fix documentation)

-- **Issue:** New comments not triggering a refresh to display updated rating averages.

-  - **Resolution:** Implemented mechanism to refresh rating averages upon submitting a new comment.

 - **Issue:** Improper error handling resulting in 400 response instead of displaying validation errors for comments.